Fiston-pro/AWS-summary/README.md

 AWS DataSync is a secure, online service that automates and accelerates moving data between on premises and AWS Storage services.

-AWS Fault Injection Simulator supports creating disruptive events across a range of AWS services, including to reduce cpu,... so that you can discover bugs, etc
+AWS Fault Injection Simulator supports creating disruptive events across a range of AWS services, including to reduce cpu,... so that you can discover bugs, etc.

 AWS Backup is a fully managed backup service that makes it easy to centralize and automate the back up of data across AWS services